J-Sarnoff/FlexFloat.jl/src/module/AdjacentFloat/README.md

   (prevfloat(Inf)==Inf makes more sense to me, and likely is more helpful).

-  The alternative implementation, converting to [U]Int and adding/subtracting 1,
+  Alternatively, converting to [U]Int and adding/subtracting 1,
-  returns NaN when given +/-Inf and adds branching.
+  returns NaN when given +/-Inf and would add branching.

   ref:
   'Predecessor and Successor In Rounding To Nearest' by Siegried M. Rump